25th of April in the year 2140

 Henderson, Arthur – 14 years old

-Cloudy red with tinges of grey has shifted to bright orange that has lightened to an almost yellow shade along the outer layer.
+Cloudy red with tinges of grey has shifted to a bright orange that has lightened to an almost yellow shade along the outer layer.
 He’s a model student but quiet.

 Hill, Anthony – 15 years old